bruhathisp/dsa_java/array/SquaresOfASortedArray.md

 Output  [1, 4, 9, 25]

-The issue in your code arises from the fact that you're directly modifying the `nums` array during the sorting process.
+The issue in my code arises when I directly modified the `nums` array during the sorting process.
 This leads to incorrect results because the values in the array are changing, and the changes affect the subsequent comparisons.

-Let's break down the problematic part of your code:
+Let's break down the problematic part of my previous code:

 Copy and run this code